 I grew up in a disaster prone spot in the North Island of New Zealand, as the third child of four to a Dutch couple.
-The commonly occurring floods and earthquakes, and even a volcanic eruption, were scored at school the next day (the most breakages usually won but were sometimes trumped by unusual happenings like falling off the toilet!).
+The commonly occurring floods and earthquakes, and even a volcanic eruption, were scored at school the next day (the most breakages usually won but were sometimes trumped by unusual and less plausible happenings like falling off the toilet!).

 But it was an upheaval of a different kind that set my life on a different trajectory at the age of 16 with the death of my mother and disabling stroke of my father within a few months.
 Those events led me to leaving school and getting a job at the Social Welfare Department, sadly the only growth industry in my small town at that time.
 After 3 years the pervasive hopelessness got to me and I moved to Auckland to study and better myself.

 Over the next decade I studied, worked and travelled extensively, with working holidays in London, Hawaii and Northern California, travel through Asia, the Pacific and Europe and extended stays with relatives in Holland.